ymdarum/docker-tutorial/README.md

 # docker-tutorial
-This is the repo created based on [Docker tutorial] on (https://www.docker.com/101-tutorial)
+This is the repo created based on [Docker tutorial](https://www.docker.com/101-tutorial)